The Parents Flew The Nest

 The view of the New River from the New River Bridge Overlook.

-There is a rather large grouping of stairs to climb down to reach the overlook for the New River Gorge Bridge–but they are well worth climbing if you are physically able as the views of the bridge from the overlook are better than you are going to get from anywhere else in the park.
+There is a rather large grouping of stairs to climb down to reach the overlook for the New River Gorge Bridge–but they are well worth climbing if you are physically able, as the views of the bridge from the overlook are better than those you are going to get from anywhere else in the park.

 The New River Gorge Bridge is the longest span in the western hemisphere.
-When it was completed in 1977, it reduced a 40 minute trip across the gorge to less than a minute.
-It is more than a structural marvel, it is also an impressive work of structural art.
+When it was completed in 1977, it reduced a 40-minute trip across the gorge to less than a minute.
+It is more than a structural marvel; it is also an impressive work of structural art.

 Before making your way back up all those stairs, make sure to turn your head away from the bridge and take in the views of the gorge and the New River below.